 “We have lived our lives by the assumption that what was good for us would be good for the world.
 We have been wrong.
 We must change our lives so that it will be possible to live by the contrary assumption, what is good for the world will be good for us.
 And that requires that we make the effort to know the world and learn what is good for it.” –Wendell Berry

-I grew up in British Columbia, my childhood split about equally between Whistler and Coquitlam.
-When not in school, I could likely have been found either carving turns in Harmony Bowl or wandering with friends through the trails of Burnaby Mountain.
+Everyone claims to have grown up in God’s country, but my home province, British Columbia, genuinely warrants the description.
+My childhood was split about equally between Whistler (whose once fabulous ski resort was bought, then promptly ruined, by Vail Resorts in 2016) and Coquitlam (a very sleepy suburb back then, now swallowed whole by Vancouver).
+When not in school, I could likely have been found either carving turns in Harmony Bowl or wandering with friends through the trails of Burnaby Mountain (also in the process of being ruined, in this case by the Trans Mountain tar sands pipeline expansion).
 I left B.C. in my twenties to go to university in Ontario, eventually receiving a PhD in Philosophy from the University of Toronto.

 I work on the ethics of climate change, the ethics and politics of sustainability, technologies of the Anthropocene, planetary health, and the philosophical foundations of Canadian environmental policy.
 I’m trained as a philosopher, but I believe it is imperative to approach these themes in an interdisciplinary spirit.
 So I draw liberally on sociology, fiction, political theory, geography, economics, history and natural science.
 My work builds bridges across academic disciplines and between the academy and the wider world.
 By temperament I’m a ‘big-picture’ thinker.
 Because the issues I work on have to do with the whole career of our species on this planet, past and future, I present my ideas in politically and historically synoptic ways.